 Table of Contents

-Trevor is an add-on that enables both your technical and non-technical teams to safely access and query your postgres database data and share the results.
+Trevor is an add-on that enables both your technical and non-technical teams to safely access and query your postgres and mysql database data and share the results.

 In a nutshell, Trevor: